THIS FILE HAS BEEN UPDATED, please refer to the following article for the most recent version: https://www.veritas.com/support/en_US/article.000041119

 Supported Arrays: Network Appliance Block Filers (A/A , A/P, or A/P-C), and IBM System Storage N3000, N5000 and N7000 Series.

-This ASL and APM requires the hotfix 5.0MP1RP1a_linux_vm_hotfix or 5.0MP1RP1b_linux_vm_hotfix (which replaces 5.0MP1RP1a_linux_vm_hotfix and the link to this is available in related documents section).
+If the Volume Manager version is 5.0MP3 and later, please ignore this note.
+If not, this ASL and APM requires the hotfix 5.0MP1RP1a_linux_vm_hotfix or 5.0MP1RP1b_linux_vm_hotfix (which replaces 5.0MP1RP1b_linux_vm_hotfix and the link to this is available in related documents section).
 Install this hotfix before installing the ASL and APM.

 1.Create a directory to store package: